flsouto/htform/README.md

     - [HtTextar](http://github.com/flsouto/httextar) - Widget for multi-line text input
     - [HtCheckb](http://github.com/flsouto/htcheckb) - Widget for boolean input (checkbox)
     - [HtSelect](http://github.com/flsouto/htselect) - Widget for choosing an option from a list
+    - [HtUpload](http://github.com/flsouto/htupload) - Widget for uploading a file

+Notice: when adding the "upload" field the form will automatically have enctype=multipart/form-data and method=POST

 ### Make all fields inline at once